Tunis Travel Guide

 Tunisia © Dennis Jarvis

 Tunisia's capital and largest city, Tunis stretches along the coastal plains and surrounding hills of the Gulf of Tunis.
-Steeped in a rich and fascinating history, Tunis is home to the famous Roman ruins of Carthage, a UNESCO World Heritage Site and popular tourist attraction dating back to the fourth century BC.
+Steeped in a rich and fascinating history, Tunis is home to the famous ruins of Carthage, the ancient enemy of the Romans.
+The ruins are a UNESCO World Heritage Site and popular tourist attraction dating back to the fourth century BC.
 Tunis has witnessed the passage of the Phoenicians, Romans, Vandals, Byzantines, Turks, Spanish, and French over the last 3,000 years.

 Other attractions in the city include the National Museum of Bardo which tells the stories of Tunisia's history from the Phoenicians right through to modern-day times, while the old Medina in the centre of Tunis co-exists with the modern architecture of the new city (Ville Nouvelle), linked by labyrinths of alleys and covered passages infused throughout by the magical aromas, vibrant colours, and sounds of bustling souks.